 6.)
 The paws of all four species are tipped with enormous, blade-like claws so long and sharp that the anteaters have to walk on their knuckles or wrists to avoid stabbing themselves.
 Kinda like Wolverine’s claws.

 7.)
-Their long thick fur protects the anteaters from stings and bites from insects while they hunt for their food.
+Their long thick fur also protects the anteaters from stings and bites from insects while they hunt for their food.

 8.)
 Some anteaters will climb trees to get food and some even eat fallen fruit.